What to Expect From Your 401(k) Advisor

 Performing plan design consulting.
 A review of the plan design is very important because plan design provisions can make a big difference in whether your plan meets your needs.
 These provisions address matching contribution formulas, cross-tested profit sharing allocations, qualification and eligibility issues, and merger and acquisition situations.
 Raymond James 401(k) advisors will work closely with the provider’s administration experts to ensure that all available aspects of plan design are considered.

 Assist in designing an investment policy statement (IPS).
 As a plan sponsor, you can minimize your fiduciary liability by implementing an IPS.
 An IPS outlines a detailed, prudent plan of action for the trust’s investment managers and advisors to follow.
 It describes the plan’s investment philosophy, risk tolerance and long-term goals to help guide all decisions – and changes – made regarding the plan.
 Because the IPS is in writing, it helps prevent misunderstandings between you and the plan’s advisors.
-Most 401(k) plan sponsors don’t have an IPS, but because we consider this an integral part of helping you develop a successful plan, we will assist you in developing your own written statements.
+Some 401(k) plan sponsors don’t have an IPS, but because we consider this an integral part of helping you develop a successful plan, we will assist you in developing your own written statements.

 Managing the implementation and transition to new provider(s).
 This is perhaps the most challenging function of all, and is usually where most problems begin.
 Most “fired” providers are not overly anxious to cooperate with new providers, so it takes a dedicated effort to ensure a smooth transition.
 Having one individual responsible for coordination makes the process more user-friendly for you.